About us

 Winter and spring are dedicated mainly to ski touring, freeride and avalanche education.
 In summer and autumn we focus on rock climbing, long ridge routes, classic dolomite traverses and via ferratas.

-Mountaineering and skiing always involve risk – our role is to manage it professionally and transparently.
-We follow IFMGA standards and national guidelines, but we also bring a lot of real-world experience from seasons spent in the Dolomites and neighbouring ranges.
+Mountaineering and skiing always involve risk – our role is to assess it carefully, make sound decisions, and communicate clearly.
+We follow IFMGA standards and national guidelines, supported by real-world experience from seasons spent in the Dolomites and neighbouring ranges.

-- Avalanche and terrain assessment embedded into every ski day.
+- Terrain and snowpack assessment built into every ski day.

-- Clear communication of plan A/B/C, including turn-around times.
+- Clear plan A/B/C, including decision points and turn-around times.

-- Regular use of up-to-date avalanche bulletins, weather models and local reports.
+- Daily use of avalanche bulletins, weather models and local observations.

-- Practical coaching on rope work, movement skills and self-reliance.
+- Practical coaching on ropework, movement skills and mountain systems where relevant.

-On many trips we integrate short “micro-lessons” on topics like navigation, avalanche rescue, glacier travel or multipitch efficiency.
+On many trips we integrate short “micro-lessons” on topics like navigation, transceiver practice, glacier travel or multipitch efficiency.
 The idea is that you come home not only with strong memories, but also with new skills.

 Is this right for my level?